wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 and the remaining 31 bits are shared by segment ID and the offset.
 Virtual addresses are interpreted as having K bits of offset and (31 - K) bits of segment ID, given the exponent value as K.

+Virtual addresses are translated into global absolute addresses before being used.
+The translation is performed by a segment descriptor table, which maps the exponent and segment ID into a base absolute segment address, segment length (logical size of the object), and an object class ID.
+The translation can be accelerated by a hardware cache which is similar to the conventional TLB.